England | Scotland | Wales | Northern Ireland | Ireland

 We no longer provide a service for the treatment of verrucae.
 This is a condition that can be treated by over the counter medication.

-Attendance is through invitation, although patients can ring 01482 862733 to make an appointment with Sister Williams.
+Attendance is through invitation, although patients can ring 01482 862733 to make an appointment with Nurse Williams or Nurse Pollard.
 Drs Cavill and Piper oversee the diabetic patients.

-We hold a respiratory disease clinic every Monday afternoon with Sister Brice.
+We hold a respiratory disease clinic every Monday afternoon with Nurse Brice.
 Patients are invited to attend or can make their own appointment with the surgery by telephoning 01482 862733.

 Meningitis Baby Watch free helpline 080 8800 3344 or visit www.meningitis.org